Mapping your Sociology Major

 15

-SOC 101 meets the Social and Behavioral Analysis Core Curriculum requirement.
+SOC 101 meets the Social and Behavioral Sciences Core Curriculum requirement.

-SOC 261 meets the Quantitative Analysis Core Curriculum requirement.
+SOC 261 meets the Quantitative Reasoning Core Curriculum requirement.

-The Sociology major requires 30 credits.
-SOC 101, 259, 260, 261, and 482 require a grade of C- or above to fulfill the prerequisite for higher level courses.
+The sociology major requires a minimum of 30 credits in sociology.
+SOC 101, SOC 259, SOC 260, SOC 261, SOC 263 and SOC 482 require a grade of C- or above to fulfill the prerequisites for higher level courses and to continue in the major.
 Students often pair with one of the following minors: African-American Studies, Business Administration, Criminology and Delinquency, Global Studies, Nonprofit and Civic Engagement Studies, Psychology, Public Relations, Social Work, Studies in Women and Gender, and/or a certificate in one of the global languages.
 Individuals interested in the SOC BA/MBA Dual Degree should contact Nick Masucci, Assistant Director of Graduate Admission and 4PLUS Grad School Liaison.

 Learning, Self-Exploration, and Academic Excellence